 Hailey, Dakota and Rosie All Agree—This It Bag Will Continue to Dominate in 2025

 When it comes to obsessions, nothing has my heart like handbags.
 Some people like sports or art, but for me, accessories are an art, and shopping is my sport of choice.
 This is especially true when it comes to designer handbags.
-As we approach the end of the year, I've started to consider the accessories that have made the biggest impact in 2024.
-One of those bags undoubtedly has to be Bottega Veneta's Andiamo bag, which is surprising when you consider it was only introduced last year.
+As we approach the new season, I've been thinking about which styles I'd consider to be the most desirable luxury bags right now—the ones that are being seen on the most stylish arms, and have that special Je ne sais quoi that makes them feel truly above and beyond special.
+One of those bags undoubtedly has to be Bottega Veneta's Andiamo bag.
 What is the Andiamo, you ask?
-Well, it is made from the brand's signature Intrecciato woven leather (although recent versions have been created with a smooth leather finish as well) and features a metal hardware knot that holds the bag's versatile straps in place—in many iterations, you can double loop them for a shoulder bag or un-loop for a longer, x-body style.
+Well, it is made from the brand's signature Intrecciato woven leather (although recent versions have been created with a smooth leather finish as well) and features a metal hardware knot that holds the bag's versatile straps in place—in many iterations, you can double loop them for a shoulder bag or un-loop for a longer, crossbody style.

-But, working in fashion for as long as I have, you become somewhat of an expert on certain things.
-I'm definitely one for predicting It bags.
-You always know when a handbag is about to hit It-bag status when the coolest celebrities are seen carrying it.
-Seen on Dakota Johnson, Jacob Elordi and many, many more, they (like us) can't seem to get enough of the Italian fashion brand's elegant designs.
+Working in fashion for as long as I have, you become somewhat of an expert on certain things.
+I'm definitely one for predicting long-term handbag icons.
+You always know when a handbag has hit It-bag status when the coolest celebrities are seen carrying it.
+The Andiamo has been seen on the likes of Dakota Johnson, Jacob Elordi and many, many more.
+They (like us) can't seem to get enough of the Italian fashion brand's elegant designs.

-We first noticed it on Dakota Johnson at the beginning of the year.
-Her Andiamo of choice?
+Though the Andiamo launched in 2023, it was early last year when it truly came to my attention.
+I first noticed it on Dakota Johnson—her Andiamo of choice?
 The large iteration in a wine red hue, which she was often spotted carrying in typical Johnson low-key fashion, with oversized tailored coats and all-black ensembles.
-Then it was Hailey Bieber this spring in New York City.
-While Bieber's status as a style icon certainly isn't anything new, her looks this year have been better than ever.
+Then it was Hailey Bieber last spring in New York City.
+While Bieber's status as a style icon certainly isn't anything new, her looks over the past year have been better than ever.
 From simple workout outfits for trips to Gotham Gym to skirt-and-jacket ensembles for errands around Tribeca, everything she's been spotted wearing of late has been perfection.
+She chose the white Andiamo paired with a baby blue suit which feels just as relevant for this spring as it did last—the sign of a truly great outfit (and accessory).

 For classicists out there who prefer neutral hues, Hailey Bieber and Rosie Huntington-Whitely are the blue-print.
-Huntington-Whitely posted a selfie with her black Andiamo last year, and it has since been living in my mind rent free.
-And it's not just black and white that the brand's creative director Matthieu Blazy has conjured up for us, there's also chocolate brown suede, tan, grey and different delicious shades of beige and taupe.
+Huntington-Whitely posted a selfie with her black Andiamo, and it has since been living in my mind rent free.
+And it's not just black and white that the brand's previous creative director Matthieu Blazy conjured up for us, there's now a multitude of shades, including chocolate brown suede, tan, grey and different delicious tones of beige and taupe.
 Adding to this, is its different size, style and fabric iterations.
 There's the obvious like canvas, leather and suede, but there's also denim, too.

 So, whether you prefer classic colours and variations, or are wanting something a little more adventurous, it's clear that the Andiamo has proven itself to be an It bag with staying power.
-I expect to see more of this key piece moving into 2025, so here is my hit list of favourites.
+I expect to see even more of this key piece as we move through 2025, so here is my hit list of favourites.

 Shop Bottega Veneta's Andiamo bag: